Energetic Considerations in Quantum Target Ranging: Quantum target ranging

 To establish a quantum advantage in target-ranging, all that is needed is find a suitable parameter regime whereby the following relation (sufficient condition) is satisfied:

 Using Eqs.~(\ref{QRCN}) and~(\ref{classctr}), this is satisfied when

 where $\gamma = \eta N_S/N_B$ is the single-use signal-to-noise ratio (SNR).
 For any value of $N_B>1$, the condition [Eq.~(\ref{condition})] cannot physically be satisfied for any $m>2$.
 Thus, it is not possible to prove that the QI-based ranging protocol can achieve a quantum advantage over its equivalent classical counterpart (at least with the current mathematical tools).
+This result is a mathematical limitation of the approach since, while it provides a sufficient condition for there to exist a quantum advantage, it does not provide a necessary one.

+While Eq.~\ref{condition} provides a sufficient condition for a quantum advantage in target ranging using the scheme proposed here, the following will outline necessary condition and its associated violations.
+Consider an adaptation of the CTR protocol (yielding the lower bound Eq.~(\ref{classctr})) to a scheme where one sends a coherent state pulse of average photon number $m M N_S$ to interrogate the $m$-bin range uncertainty interval.
+Performing homodyne detection alongside match filtering to maximise the SNR on each of the range bins' return signals yielding corresponding outputs $r_n$ where $1\leq n \leq m$.
+The receiver then chooses for the target to be present in the bin $m^{\star}=\mathrm{argmax}(r_n)$ since all hypotheses are equally likely.
+In the case of two bins, the minimum error probability for such a receiver is equivalent to the binary discrimination error given by